MicrosoftDocs/sql-docs/azure-sql/database/connect-query-ruby.md

 ## Get server connection information

 Get the connection information you need to connect to a database in Azure SQL Database.
-You'll need the fully qualified server name or host name, database name, and login information for the upcoming procedures.
+You'll need the fully qualified server name or host name, database name, and sign-in information for the upcoming procedures.

 1. Sign in to the [Azure portal](https://portal.azure.com/).